Praful-Evontech/demo-repo/README.md

 # demo-repo
 demo for first repository
-#this text is for demo
+# # this text is for demo
-demo-repo
+welcome to github